codemeyer/Huzzah/README.md

 ## Installation

-Grab the CommandLineArgumentParser.cs and place it somewhere in your Console Application.
+Grab the [CommandLineArgumentParser.cs](https://github.com/codemeyer/Huzzah/blob/master/Source/Huzzah/CommandLineArgumentParser.cs) file and place it somewhere in your Console Application.
 Change the namespace (and anything else) if you want to.